 Up to now Amazon sold it for $9.99 (taking a loss).

 Now the publisher sets the price of the ebook at say $11.

 Retailers pays $7.70, makes $3.30 profit.
 Publisher gets 7.70 (instead of $12.50).

 More to the same effect, from Rupert Murdoch, here.

 2) About the implications of the Nook for future electronic devices in general, from a person with deep experience in the Chinese manufacturing industry:

 The nook was no ordinary development.
 Remember, B&N is not an electronics company.
 They're not Amazon nor Sony.
 But what they were able to do was remarkable.
 Sources in China are reporting that they assembled a small focused team, and brought the product from a concept sketch into production in about a year.
-Compare that to Amazon and Sony that took three and four years, respectively.3) About whether e-readers generally will bring publishers more money, as discussed here, a reader writes:
+Compare that to Amazon and Sony that took three and four years, respectively.

 This is probably the best example of what's becoming the trend for successful consumer electronics product development.
 Those companies with nothing have everything and those with everything have nothing.
 This apparent paradox simply means companies with the urge and need to develop products are often better off without an entrenched engineering organization that slows things down and is resistant to doing things in new ways.
 Those that are free and unencumbered can assemble the best small teams and work with the best ODMs in China and do a better, quicker job.